OgataiKhan/js-array-objects-carousel/README.md

 # Carosello Array di Oggetti

-In this project an array of objects is used to feed data to an image carousel.
+This is an application designed to display a series of images in a slideshow format.
+It features autoplay functionality, manual navigation through next and previous buttons as well as by clicking directly on the thumbnails, and the ability to pause autoplay or reverse its direction.

+## Workflow (starting from previous repo)

 1. Create an array of objects containing URLs, titles, and descriptions.
-2. Use the newly created array to populate the carousel.
-Make the text boxes change together with the images and thumbnails when clicking the arrows.
+2. Use the newly created array to populate the carousel using templates.
+3. Add a function that changes the direction of autoplay.
-3. Add a button that inverts the autoplay direction.
+4. Add a button that toggles said direction.